Dharmendra-nkr/Chrome_homepage/README.md

-# Sunday New Tab - Chrome Extension
+# Homepage - Chrome Extension

 A beautiful, customizable Chrome new tab page featuring an elegant time display, daily quotes, and quick access shortcuts to your favorite AI tools and websites.